yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Events.html.md

 #**Event Handling**

-SOOMLA provides you with an event handling mechanism that includes subscribing to store events and listening for (getting notified about) specific events.
-Continue reading to learn how to implement your own application-specific behavior to handle those events.
+##About

+SOOMLA's unity3d-store's event handling mechanism is based on the event-handling methods of android-store and ios-store.
+Throughout android-store and iOS-store events are fired and in unity3d-store they are observed and handled.

+###In Android

+SOOMLA's android-store supplies a package of Events, which contains many classes that represent  economy-related events.
+Some of these are `MarketPurchaseEvent`, `MarketRefundEvent`, `CurrencyBalanceChangeEvent`, and many more.
+You can see the full list of events [here](https://github.com/soomla/android-store/tree/master/SoomlaAndroidStore/src/com/soomla/store/events).

+In addition, android-store provides a singleton class called `BusProvider`, which exposes functions `post`, `register`, and `unregister`.
+Internally, `BusProvider` uses Square’s open-source project [Otto](http://square.github.io/otto/).
+Use the singleton instance of `BusProvider` to obtain the bus.
+Use the functions provided to publish-subscribe and handle the various events:

+###In iOS

+SOOMLA's iOS-store contains classes [EventHandling.h](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStore/EventHandling.h) and [EventHandling.m](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStore/EventHandling.m). `EvenHandling.h` lists all supported events, and `EventHandling.m` contains implementations of functions that are used to register and post all the supported events.
+SOOMLA's iOS-store uses iOS's `NSNotificationCenter` to handle events across the SDK.

 ##How it works

+###Triggering Events

 Throughout android-store and iOS-store events are fired.

-**For example:** When a user buys a currency pack, his currency balance needs to be update, so a `CurrencyBalanceChangedEvent` is fired.
+**For example:** When a user buys a currency pack, his currency balance needs to be updated, so a `CurrencyBalanceChangedEvent` is fired.

 ``` cs
 // Taken from android-store's class `VirtualCurrencyStorage`: